An Arbitrary Scale Super-Resolution Approach for 3D MR Images via Implicit Neural Representation: Related Work

-The INR initially was proposed in these three works \cite{ImNet, DeepSDF, OccuNEt} for 3D shape and surface modeling.
-Chen et al. \cite{ImNet} proposed an implicit field decoder that greatly improves the visual quality of generative shape modeling by concatenating point coordinates with shape features, feeding both as input to the implicit decoder; Jeong et al. \cite{DeepSDF} developed a continuous deep signed distance function that can enable the representation of complex shapes with small memory without discretization errors; Mescheder et al. \cite{OccuNEt} proposed an occupancy network, in which a 3D surface is modeled as the continuous decision boundary of a deep neural network classifier and thus the 3D surface at infinite resolution can be accurately encoded with limited memory footprint.
+In the real world, most of the visual signals can be considered as continuous functions of a certain dimensional variable.
+For instance, a 2D natural image can be modeled by a continuous function of 2D pixel coordinates; a 3D MR/CT image can be modeled by a continuous function of 3D voxel coordinates.
+However, conventional signal representations are usually discrete (\eg pixel-based representations for 2D images and voxel-based representations for 3D MR/CT images) due to the digital computational system, which results in a severe trade-off between the accuracy of the represented signals and the storage resources.
+To alleviate this problem, implicit neural representation (INR) recently has emerged \cite{ImNet, DeepSDF, OccuNEt} as a novel way for continuously parametrizing a variety of signals.
+In the INR, a represented signal is modeled by a pre-defined continuous function that maps spatial coordinates to the signal responses.
+Then, the function is approximated by a simple fully connected network (\ie an MLP).
+Once the function is approached well, the MLP theoretically can estimate the signal response at any given position.
+Therefore, the INR is continuous and independent of the signal resolution.
+The INR initially was proposed in these three works \cite{ImNet, DeepSDF, OccuNEt} for 3D shape and surface modeling. \cite{ImNet} proposed an implicit field decoder that greatly improves the visual quality of generative shape modeling by concatenating point coordinates with shape features, feeding both as input to the implicit decoder; \cite{DeepSDF} developed a continuous deep signed distance function that can enable the representation of complex shapes with small memory without discretization errors; \cite{OccuNEt} proposed an occupancy network, in which a 3D surface is modeled as the continuous decision boundary of a deep neural network classifier and thus the 3D surface at infinite resolution can be accurately encoded with limited memory footprint.
 The three works firstly demonstrated that the INR greatly outperforms grid-, point-cloud-, and mesh-based representation for 3D surface and shape modeling.
-Since then, a number of INR-based models \cite{ConvOccuNEt, NeRf, yu2021pixelnerf, liu2020neural, park2020deformable, peng2021neural, hong2021vox2surf} for 3D shape and surface have been proposed.
-In the field of 2D natural images, Chen et al. \cite{LIFF} proposed a local implicit image function trained by a self-supervised SR task that is theoretically able to recover HR images of arbitrary resolutions from a single LR input image; Lin et al. \cite{lin2021infinitygan} developed InfinityGAN model for infinite-resolution image synthesis; Tang et al. \cite{tang2021joint} proposed a novel joint implicit image function by formulating the guided SR task as a neural implicit image interpolation problem.
-Inspired by these works, we propose ArSSR, the first INR-based arbitrary scale SISR model for 3D MR images.
+Since then, a number of INR-based models \cite{ConvOccuNEt, NeRf, yu2021pixelnerf, liu2020neural, park2020deformable, peng2021neural} for 3D shape and surface have been proposed.
+In the field of 2D natural images, \cite{LIFF} proposed a local implicit image function trained by a self-supervised SR task that is theoretically able to recover HR images of arbitrary resolutions from a single LR input image; \cite{lin2021infinitygan} developed InfinityGAN model for infinite-resolution image synthesis; \cite{tang2021joint} proposed a novel joint implicit image function by formulating the guided SR task as a neural implicit image interpolation problem.
+Inspired by these works, we propose ArSSR, an INR-based arbitrary scale SISR model for 3D MR images.
 The single ArSSR model can conduct SISR tasks of arbitrary up-sampling scales by learning a novel implicit voxel function.